mrahmadt/the-hub/README.md

 Do you have many resources in your company that you wish to put them in one place and share it with your employees?

-**The Hub** is a web application that helps you build ***your Company App Store***.
+**The Hub** is a web application that helps you build ***your Company Application Store***.
 Your employees can browse and pin your resources and access them from their laptop and mobile.

 **The Hub** is a simple easy to use web app and, most importantly, will help your employees easily find any link (HR Portal, Finance, Business Apps, forms...etc.) you would like to share with them.